Welcome to Our Love County Research Ranches

 Coffey Ranch is roughly 2,600 acres, and the land is mainly used for range and wildlife research as well as prescribed burning and housing cattle.
-Pictured above is part of the area burned during the Noble Foundation Prescribed Burn Workshop.
+Pictured above is part of the area burned during the Noble Research Institute Prescribed Burn Workshop.

 Red River Farm